MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Autopilot deployment

 You can deploy ARM-based Surface devices using Windows Autopilot either with the assistance of a Microsoft Cloud Solution Provider or self-provisioned using Autopilot deployment profiles and related features.
-For more information, see the following:
+For more information, see the following resources:

 - [Windows Autopilot and Surface devices](/surface/windows-autopilot-and-surface-devices)
 - [Overview of Windows Autopilot](/windows/deployment/windows-autopilot/windows-autopilot)

-Autopilot deployment has several advantages: It allows you to use the factory-provisioned operating system, streamlined for zero-touch deployment, to include pre-installation of [Microsoft 365 Apps for enterprise](https://www.microsoft.com/microsoft-365/enterprise/microsoft-365-apps-for-enterprise).
+Autopilot deployment has several advantages: It allows you to use the factory-provisioned operating system, streamlined for zero-touch deployment, to include preinstallation of [Microsoft 365 Apps for enterprise](https://www.microsoft.com/microsoft-365/enterprise/microsoft-365-apps-for-enterprise).
 Organizations already using modern management, security, and productivity solutions are well-positioned to take advantage of the unique performance features in ARM-based Surface devices.
 Customers using modernized [line of business apps](/microsoft-store/working-with-line-of-business-apps), [Microsoft Store (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide), or remote desktop solutions also stand to benefit.

 ### Manage firmware with UEFI Configurator and SEMM